sebastianvillarroel/sebastianvillarroel/README.md

 ### Hi there 👋
 I am Sebastián Villarroel.
 I was born in Chile and have lived in Germany since 2008.
 I learnt to program when I was a teenager, Pascal :).
-I have studied Industrial Engineering, worked mainly in the financial industry and then decided to start an insurance company in 2016
+I have studied Industrial Engineering, and worked for many years in the financial industry, both in startups and big organizations.

 - 🔭 I’m currently working at Orange Business.
 - 🌱 I’m currently learning clustering methods in Python.